 \subsection{Warm Up of \scheme}

-The intuition behind Warm Up phase is to initialize the \synmodel\ model and ramp up its gradient prediction ability.
+The intuition behind the Warm Up phase is to initialize the \synmodel\ model and ramp up its gradient prediction ability.
 Since the DNN model is initialized randomly, the backpropagated gradients are more or less random for the initial few epochs.
-The \synmodel\ model learns from those backpropagated gradients of each layer.
+The \synmodel\ model learns from the backpropagated gradients of each layer.
 As a result, the \syngrad\ gradients are even worse in quality during these epochs.
-That is why, \scheme\ does not apply the \syngrad\ gradients to update the DNN model.
+Because of this, \scheme\ does not apply the \syngrad\ gradients to update the DNN model.
 Instead, the backpropagated gradients are used for that purpose.
-Presumably, after few epochs, say $L$, the \synmodel\ starts to produce gradients that are close to the actual backpropagated gradients.
-Therefore, \scheme\ enters into Phase BP and GP.
+Presumably, after few epochs, say $L$, the \synmodel\ starts to produce gradients that are close to the actual backpropagated gradients, at which point \scheme\ enters into Phase BP and GP.